GeoMOER/moer-mpg-remote-sensing/docs/units/_unit03/unit03-03_assignment.md

 ---

-More information on the tree crown assignment and the forest structure project will be supplied in the parallel GIS course.
-To get an idea on the remote sensing based species prediction or spatial prediction project in general, the publication of [Ludwig et al. 2016](https://www.sciencedirect.com/science/article/pii/S0303243416300265){:target="_blank"} on detecting woody vegetation in South Africa can be one starting point (by the way, this publication is the result of the B.Sc. thesis of Annika).

-## Building a comprehensive remote sensing dataset
-Please compile a comprehensive dataset based on spectral and structural information derived from both multi-channel aerial and LiDAR datasets which is suitable for the parallel and upcoming project work mentioned above.
-The dataset should provide information on
-* spectral properties
-* structural properties
-* spatial patterns of spectral and structural properties
-* tree species classification for Marburg Open Forest

-## The Assingment

 Please develop a project that at least uses the results and data from the course work (ungraded assignment) to answer a self-chosen (research) question.